mazipan/psi-gh-action/README.md

 https://developers.google.com/speed/docs/insights/v5/get-started

-You might need to setup restriction for your API KEY in the [credential page](https://console.developers.google.com/apis/credentials)
+You might need to set a restriction to `None` for your API KEY in the [credential page](https://console.developers.google.com/apis/credentials)

 ![setup restriction](key-restriction.png)